MollieBianchi/MollieBianchi.github.io/index.md

   </tbody>
   </table>

-## Using SketchUp to Design Home Rennovations
+## Using SketchUp to Design Home Renovations
-I have been using SketchUp to create 3D models for potential rennovations to my family home including an additional sunroom being added to main house and an apartment being added on top of the boat house.
+I have been using SketchUp to create 3D models for potential renovations to my family home including an additional sunroom being added to the main house and an apartment being added on top of the boat house.

 <table style="width:100%">
   <colgroup>